What actually happens when we die? Do those who accept Jesus go to heaven immediately after death? The biblical truth may surprise you.

 Nestled in a passage that discusses the role Jesus Christ played in willingly offering Himself as a sacrifice for our sins, this statement is made: “And as it is appointed for men to die once …” (Hebrews 9:27).
 Since death awaits us all, what happens after death is certainly worth considering!

-Death is like sleep
+The Bible says death is like sleep

 In several locations the Bible likens death to sleep.
 Notice the apostle Paul’s comforting instruction to the believers in Thessalonica: “But I do not want you to be ignorant, brethren, concerning those who have fallen asleep [those who had died], lest you sorrow as others who have no hope.
 For if we believe that Jesus died and rose again, even so God will bring with Him those who sleep in Jesus” (1 Thessalonians 4:13-14).